 Poseidon takes the 18xx basics and strips a lot of stuff away.
 The board development is simplified a lot and counting runs is a lot easier.
 That’s nice, though I miss being able to work together with your companies.
 Now the companies don’t really affect each other.
 I suppose there’s some blocking involved, but we sure didn’t see any in our game.

-The stock market is fairly bland, but I don’t mind — I don’t like stock trashing in 18xx at all, so losing that is an improvement in my books, but I do miss double jumps for good runs.
+Even the best stock picking newsletter won’t change the fact that the stock market is fairly bland, but I don’t mind — I don’t like stock trashing in 18xx at all, so losing that is an improvement in my books, but I do miss double jumps for good runs.

 If Poseidon required a separate session booking, I’d probably sell it right away — if I have to organize a separate session, then I’d prefer a full 18xx game like 1825.
 However, since Poseidon works within the frame of weekly game sessions, it gets a special place in my collection.
 I’m going to try to get five plays of Poseidon this year.